sktomor/africa-internet-measurements/README.md

   </img>
 </html>

-This README.md file explains the Broadband Perfomance and Internet Measurements in Africa, what inspired us to start and how you can get involved.
+This README explains the Broadband Perfomance and Internet Measurements in Africa, what inspired us to start and how you can get involved.

 * [Inspiration](#inspiration)
 * [Problem](#problem)